CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Evaluation

 \textbf{RQ1:} \textit{What is percentage of unseen libraries in practice?} This research question investigates the percentage of unseen libraries that do not belong to the training dataset in practice.
 To answer this question, we investigate the percentage of seen and unseen libraries on our dataset as described in section \ref{subsec:dataset}.
 Particularly, we count the number of seen and unseen libraries for each year from 2015 to 2019.
 We consider a library of a vulnerability report as an \textit{unseen label} if it does not appear in vulnerabilities from the training dataset, which includes vulnerabilities reports published chronologically before the reports in the testing dataset.

 \textbf{RQ2:} \textit{Is \tool{} effective in identifying libraries from vulnerability reports?} This research question concerns the ability of \tool{} in identifying libraries from vulnerability reports.
 To evaluate our approach, we evaluate \tool{} on a dataset of 7,665 real-world vulnerability reports in terms of Precision, Recall, and F1-score as described in section \ref{subsec:metric}.
 We compare our approach to multiple baselines, including the state-of-the-art technique, LightXML \cite{stefanus2022automated}, the CPE Matcher \cite{chen2020machine} and a handcrafted exact matching algorithm.
-As LightXML and \tool{} are stochastic, we run each tool five times and report the average results.
+We run each tool five times and report the average results.

 \textbf{RQ3:} \textit{Which components of \tool{} contributes to its performance?} \tool{} contains multiple components, including the data enhancement and time-aware adjustment.
 In this research question, we investigate the contribution of each component in an ablation study.